active-group/reacl-c/doc/intro.md

 (greeting "de")   ;; is an item
 ```

-Node that in the `defn` macro of Reacl-c was used here to define a
+Note that in the `defn` macro of Reacl-c was used here to define a
 function that returns an item.
 That macro is basically like an
 enhanced variant of Clojure's `defn`, but should be used only to
 define abstractions over items.
 See below for more features of the